 Corporate Insolvency Proceedings in South Korea

-This chapter is an overview of the Korean insolvency proceedings available to a corporate entity, and also covers recent trends in the Korean corporate insolvency market, as well as the cross-border insolvency regime in Korea.
+This article is an overview of insolvency proceedings available to a corporate entity in Korea.
+It also includes recent trends in the Korean corporate insolvency market, as well as the cross-border insolvency regime in Korea.

 - Korean rehabilitation proceedings